You guys. I made Julia Child’s Coq au Vin. Need I say more?

 - Pat the chicken dry and season with the salt and pepper.
 Add the chicken, skin side down, and cook in the bacon fat 3-5 minutes per side until browned.
 Remove to the same plate as the chopped bacon.

-- Add the diced yellow onion, garlic, carrot, and tomato paste to the pan.
+- Add the diced yellow onion, garlic, carrot, and tomato paste to the pot.
 Cook for 5 minutes, stirring occasionally, until veggies are slightly softened.
-Add the chicken and bacon back to the pan.
+Add the chicken and bacon back to the pot.

 - Once the flames are completely out, turn the heat back on to medium.
 Stir in the chicken broth and bring to a boil.
 Reduce to a simmer, add the bay leaf and thyme sprigs.